fxstubbe/TnBox/README.md

 **R window**, **Slide**

 While using the RSlide algorithm, a sliding window of size n (R window) is moved with an increment p (slide) over the genome.
-By default, the R window is set to be 100 as described in [Sternon et al.,][sternon].
+By default, the R window is set to be 200 as described in [Sternon et al.,][sternon] and the increment is set to 5.

 #### Select files and algorithm